 Well, I learned something new!
-This is pretty awesome - the Liberty Bell in Philadelphia is so named because this statement from Leviticus chapter 25 verse 10 is written on the bell: "Proclaim Liberty throughout all the land unto all the inhabitants thereof." (which you won't be able to see well in this photo below - I believe the inscription is around the top of the bell, where you'll see 2 lines near the top and can make out the word "Proclaim.")
+This is pretty awesome - the Liberty Bell in Philadelphia is so named because this statement from Leviticus chapter 25 verse 10 is written on the bell: "Proclaim Liberty throughout all the land unto all the inhabitants thereof." (which you won't be able to see in this photo below - I believe the inscription is around the top of the bell, where you'll see 2 lines near the top)

 In Leviticus 25 verses 9 & 10 today we read: "Then on the Day of Atonement of the fiftieth year, blow the trumpets loud and long throughout the land.
 This year will be set apart as holy, a time to proclaim release for all who live there.
 It will be a jubilee year for you, when each of you returns to the lands that belonged to your ancestors and rejoins your clan."

 New Testament - Today in Mark chapter 10 we read about the Rich Man.
 I have heard plenty of sermons on this passage of scripture and read a bunch of commentaries.
 The message is probably not that every Christian needs to sell all they have, give to the poor, and you'll have treasure in heaven.
 However... this could be the message for some of us.
 Basically, the message is probably more along the lines of what in your life are you holding on so tight to, that you need to let go of?
 What are you worshiping?
 What are you letting stand in the way of your relationship with Jesus?
 And what must you let go of?
 What's your "camel" that's holding you back?
 It might be money or material possessions.
 It could be an addiction.
 It could be status.
 It could be anger.
 It could be lust.
 I don't know what it is for you - that's between you and Jesus.
 But, can you let your "camel" go, so that you won't be like this big guy here trying to get through the eye of a needle... :)